mesosphere/dcos-docs-site/pages/1.8/index.md

 ---
 layout: layout.pug
 navigationTitle:  Mesosphere DC/OS 1.8
-title: Documentation for Version 1.8
+title: Documentation for Mesosphere DC/OS 1.8
 menuWeight: 3
 excerpt:
 ---

-Welcome to the documentation for DC/OS version 1.8.
+Welcome to the documentation for DC/OS 1.8.
 For information about new and changed features, see the [release notes](/1.8/administration/release-notes/).